plone/training/docs/mastering-plone/dexterity_2_talk.md

 - The fields in the schema are mostly from {py:mod}`zope.schema`.
 - The most basic field is `schema.TextLine` which can store text.
-- In the next chapter you will find a reference of all field-types available in Plone.
+- In the next chapter you will find a reference of all field types available in Plone.
-- The widget directives can be ignored by now, as we are implementing for a frontend app.
+- The widget directives can be ignored by now, as we are implementing for a Volto frontend.
-    The widget directives like above do control the rendering of the fields in Plone Classic.
+  The widget directives do control the rendering of the fields in Plone Blicca.
-    In the rare case that you need to tweak the rendering of a field in frontend, this can be done like described in {doc}`plone6docs:volto/development/widget`
+  In the rare case that you need to tweak the rendering of a field in the frontend, this can be done as described in {doc}`plone6docs:volto/development/widget`.

 ## The instance class